Melbourne's best rainy day activities for kids

 Visit iconic art galleries

 One of the best ways to while away a few hours indoors is at one of Melbourne’s many fine galleries and museums.
 Head along to year-round favourite ArtVo, where visitors young and old become the masterpiece.
 ACMI is ideal for kids, offering interactive exhibits and an in-house cinema.
-Or head to Melbourne Museum, where younger kids can burn off a little energy in the excellent Children’s Gallery.
+Head to Melbourne Museum, where younger kids can burn off a little energy in the excellent Children’s Gallery.
+Or visit the iconic National Gallery of Victoria's Triennial exhibition for a huge multi-level art experience.

 Discover underwater wonders at the aquarium

 No one wants to get wet when it’s raining, but how about heading underwater instead?
 Sea Life Melbourne Aquarium is one of the best rainy day activities on offer, particularly if you have a family in tow.
-Head to the happy penguin enclosure, or visit a bioluminescent underwater world at the new Submerged exhibit.
-It's a sparkling projection and light show where you'll encounter bioluminescent firefly squids and more fascinating creatures of the deep.
+The aquarium has just revealed its 9-million-dollar renovation, marking the return of sharks and rays to this captivating underwater space.
+Don't skip a visit to the adorable penguins before you leave!

 Try family-friendly indoor sports